Drury Leadership Academy Courses

 Digital imaging allows endless possibilities for creative expression.
 Be unique as you explore and compose your own photomontages based on thematic subjects.
 You will also learn how to create realistic photocomposition from imaginative sources.
 This experience provides elements of choice, personal investigation, individual problem-solving skills, and personal expression.
 You will produce outcomes that will leave your viewers saying, “Wow, how’d you do that?”
 Digital cameras will be provided, though you may choose to bring your own.

-Instructor: Gary Strunk, Central High School in Springfield
+Instructor: Gary Strunk, Retired Central High School, Springfield

 Is euthanasia a viable option for pain?
 Is cloning the key to immortality?
 Are genetically custom made children the future?
 Just because we can, does it mean we should?
 As science and technology advance these and many more bio-ethical questions will need answers.
 Answers that will decide our future!
 Join the discussion so you can answer the question…Should we or shouldn’t we?

 If you have graduated from high school, this is the class available for you to participate in DLA.
 This program allows you to attend DLA while participating in an intensive experiential leadership program.
 You will take a Drury University Leadership Certificate class in the morning which will focus more on theory and take a leadership laboratory class in the afternoon.
 You will use some of the residential activities as a hands-on learning experience to apply what they have been working on in class.
 You will live in the dorm and participate in all residential activities.
-There will be some time when your role in these activities may differ from a traditional resident as you will be applying your classroom knowledge in a leadership position. $30 FEE.
-Juniors will be considered with request letter indicating why they should be considered.
+There will be some time when your role in these activities may differ from a traditional resident as you will be applying your classroom knowledge in a leadership position. $30 FEE .

-Instructor: Drury University Leadership Professor, Drury University in Springfield
+Instructor: Drury University Leadership Professor, Drury University, Springfield